twelvelabs-io/twelvelabs-python/README.md

 ```

 Note the following about this example:
-- The plaform provides two distinct engine types - embedding and generative, each serving unique purposes in multimodal video understanding.
+- The platform provides two distinct engine types - embedding and generative, each serving unique purposes in multimodal video understanding.
   - **Embedding engines (Marengo)** : These engines are proficient at performing tasks such as search and classification, enabling enhanced video understanding.
   - **Generative engines (Pegasus)**: These engines generate text based on your videos.
   For your index, both Marengo and Pegasus are be enabled.